pavanpwm/KeycloakDependency/README.txt

 #client name
 keycloak.resource=api1
 keycloak.public-client=true
-#remove below comment if you are sending authentication token to any of this api endpoints
+#uncomment below line if you are sending authentication token to any of this api endpoints
 #keycloak.bearer-only=true
 #set different port for running multiple apis at a time
 server.port=8080
 #for CORS allowed origins
 # * means all origins are allowed.
 #you can specify an origin if you want allow only one origin
-this.api.allowed.origins=*

-5. Copy below main class to src/main/java/
-//you can name it however you want, but keep the main method same

-import keycloak.poc.KeycloakDependencyApplication;

-public class Api1Application {
-	public static void main(String[] args) {
-		KeycloakDependencyApplication.main(args);
-	}
-}
+origins.allowed=*

+4. Use below annotation for your SpringBootApplication with MAIN class

+@SpringBootApplication(scanBasePackages={"keycloak.poc"})

-6. 5.
-Copy following code to your pom.xml, then do <Maven Update>
+5. We need following depdndencies so, copy following code to your pom.xml, then do <Maven Update>

 	<parent>
 		<groupId>org.springframework.boot</groupId>